 Mahama's decision was not recorded.
 The report's authors sought high and low through government records but could find no written proof of the order.
 When Africa Confidential asked ex-President Mahama's representative if the former head of state would explain the secret decision, we received no reply.

-However, two days later, President Mahama's media team filmed a video at State House to celebrate the award of the port project to MPS, and posted it on YouTube.
+However, two days later, President Mahama's media team filmed a video at State House to celebrate the award of the port project to MPS, and posted it on YouTube two days later.
 In it, the President is shown celebrating the award with Anamoo and MPS CEO, Mohamed Samara, and its chairman, Banda.

 Back in 2005, the report says, the government had given Banda a 12.9% share in MPS 'to encourage indigenous participation in the maritime container services business', even though he was probably the biggest man in Ghana shipping already.